 Project Office (PO): The project office provides administrative support for the process.

 Shepherd: The shepherd is a member of the AMB who is responsible for overseeing the production of the document.
 They will work with the Editor to ensure that the work is done in a timely manner, and report to the AMB on its progress.
-Normally the activity manager or their deputy.
+This is usually the activity manager or their deputy.

 AMB Chair: This is the project director, or their deputy.

-[NOTE: an individual could hold one or more of these roles if they are not in conflict with each other.]
+[NOTE: an individual may act in one or more of these roles provided that the roles are not conflicting with one another.]

 Workflow